nareon/subtitles-cleaner/README.md

 ## Usage

-1. Place the raw sample at `corpus/es.example.txt` (ignored by Git).
-A small placeholder file can be tracked via `corpus/.gitkeep`.
+1. A small Spanish sample is already provided at `corpus/es.example.txt` so you can run the script immediately.
+Replace it with your own raw subtitles file when you are ready to process a larger corpus.
 2. Run the filter:

    ```bash